 Minimum IELTS of 6.0 or TOEFL 550/230/80 or achieved above 70% for English Enrichment Programme (EEP) level 10 of UCSI University.
 To be obtained before admission.

 English language course exemption:

-Applicants who are pursuing Bachelor’s degrees in other universities that use English as the medium of instruction may be exempted from taking English classes at UCSI University if the alma mater’s Registrar issues an official letter indicating so to the University.
+Applicants who obtained Bachelor’s degrees in other universities that use English as the medium of instruction may be exempted from taking English classes at UCSI University if the alma mater’s Registrar issues an official letter indicating so to the University.
 Applicants may be required to attend an interview, conducted by UCSI’s faculty experts, or sit for a written test before they are accepted for admission.
-Prior to the interview, the applicant is also required to submit a research proposal.
+Prior to the interview, the applicant is also required to submit a research idea outline.

 Graduates may work in manufacturing, quality control, research and development, or in marketing or management;